Samuel-Njoroge/Samuel-Njoroge/README.md

 ## About me:
 - 👀 I’m interested in Data Science, Machine Learning  and Cloud Computing.
 - 💞️ I’m free  to collaborate on Data Science and Machine Learning projects.
+- Wait, I have this feeling that I belong to the Engineering part of data.
+The thoughts have won !

 ### How to reach me.